PhucPower300121/WinRAR-Vietnamese-Installer/README.md

 This installer script is licensed under the **MIT License**.
 *Please note that the WinRAR software itself is subject to the terms and conditions provided by win.rar GmbH (RARLAB).*

+## Notice
+This project is maintained manually by the developer.
+Since WinRAR lacks an automatic update check mechanism, Vietnamese language updates will be released following official RARLAB updates.

+Tip: To stay updated with the latest security patches and features, please click the "Watch" button at the top-right corner of this repo and select "Custom -> Releases".
+You will receive an email notification as soon as I publish a new Vietnamese version.

 ---
 *Built for the Vietnamese community.*